 Training a Regression model

-The input entity containing the training data for a Regression model must have a numeric field as the outcome field, which identifies the known outcome values.
+The input table containing the training data for a Regression model must have a numeric column as the outcome column, which identifies the known outcome values.

 - A minimum of 100 rows of historical data is required for a Regression model